wilsonliaows/docs/connectors/salesforce.md

 ![Activate workflow rule to start monitoring new contacts created in Salesforce](/assets/images/salesforce-docs/activating-workflow-rule-new-object-trigger.gif)
 *Activate workflow rule to start monitoring new contacts created in Salesforce*

 10) Return to Workato and start the recipe.
+Create a new object record.
+In our case, we'll create a new contact.
+Ensure that the recipe picks up the trigger event immediately, to verify that the workflow rule is working.

-It will now monitor newly created contacts in Salesforce and process them as trigger events immediately.
+If the trigger event is indeed picked up immediately, this means that your workflow rule and Workato trigger has been set up properly.
+While the recipe is running, it should monitor newly created records in Salesforce and process them as trigger events immediately.
 If desired, add trigger conditions.

 #### Real-time trigger setup - new and updated object
-We go through the setup for the **New and updated Object** real-time trigger below.
+We go through the setup for the **New and updated object** real-time trigger below.
 We will be setting up a real-time trigger for new and updated leads in Salesforce.

 1) Select the trigger in Workato.
 You will be prompted to connect to your Salesforce account.

 ![Select new or updated object real-time trigger in Salesforce](/assets/images/salesforce-docs/select-salesforce-new-updated-object-realtime-trigger.png)
-*Select new object real-time trigger in Salesforce*
+*Select new and updated object real-time trigger in Salesforce*

 2) Connect to Salesforce.